JanssenProject/jans/docs/janssen-server/install/helm-install/google-gke.md

     - MySQL for persistence storage

-        In a production environment, a production grade MySQL server should be used such as `Cloud SQL`
+        In a production environment, a production-grade MySQL server should be used such as `Cloud SQL`

         For testing purposes, you can deploy it on the GKE cluster using the following command: